johnalison/obsidian-notes/Journal/9 April 2025 Wednesday.md

 # Cursor
 - Focus on the editor group: cmd + 1
+- After using find its better to just toggle with cmd + j

 Got the `Alt-f` and  `Alt-b` word skipping working on Obsidian !